heiderdamaseno/open/README.md

 # open
-Fist project: go to Mars
+Fist project: go to Mars.
+# Why Mars?
 Mars is the hotest and closest planet to Earth.
 Let's conquer that mf!